-When close-miking (also known as spot-miking) a sound source, the idea is most often to capture as much of the intended source as possible with as little extraneous noise as possible.
+When close-miking (spot-miking) a sound source, the idea is to capture as much of the intended source as possible with as little extraneous noise as possible.

 However, it’s important to be aware of the proximity effect when close-miking sources with a directional microphone.
 The bass boost that comes with the proximity effect may muddy the sound of the mic.

-For this reason, omnidirectional microphone (which do not exhibit proximity effect) are sometimes used in soundproof environments when close-miking sound sources.
+For this reason, omnidirectional microphones (which do not exhibit proximity effect) are sometimes used in soundproof environments when close-miking sound sources.